In 1560, a small group of English exiles in Geneva finished a Bible no one had asked them to make.

 One last thing, because it matters.

 Geneva1560 is being built by one person, employed full-time, with a tight budget and no team.
 This is honest.
 It is also a feature.
 A publication built in the margins of a working life, over time, will grow slowly — which is how all good publications have ever grown.
-A commerce brand that begins with three pre-order shirts is a commerce brand with no waste, no inventory risk, and no shortcuts.
-A platform that starts with one domain live and three more as promises is a platform whose promises can be kept.
+A commerce brand that begins with a handful of pre-order pieces is a commerce brand with no waste, no inventory risk, and no shortcuts.
+An ecosystem that grows one layer at a time is an ecosystem whose promises can be kept.

-We are starting small because starting small is how you start honest.
-We will grow as the work earns it, and no faster.
+We are starting honest because starting honest is how you build something worth trusting.
+The ecosystem will grow as the work earns it, and no faster.

 If you want to come along, the best way is to subscribe to The Letter.
 It is free.
 It arrives on Fridays.
 It contains one essay, one note from the margins, one verse typeset beautifully.